RogerLee0000/meta-openrex/README.md

 # How to compile & use software for OpenRex

+Here you will find some basic info about how to start with YOCTO and OpenRex.
+If you follow the steps below, you should be able to compile the source code.

-Here you can find basic info about how to start.
-Detailed documentation about how to compile and use meta-openrex can be found at OpenRex Software website: http://www.imx6rex.com/open-rex/software/
+In case you would like to know more about YOCTO & How To Use It, for example how to create, modify, compile and use meta-openrex or how to create your own custom layer, have a look at OpenRex website: http://www.imx6rex.com/open-rex/software/

-## Install the `repo` utility
+## Install the repo utility
     mkdir ~/bin
     curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
     chmod a+x ~/bin/repo
-    PATH=${PATH}:~/bin

 ## Get the YOCTO project
     cd
     mkdir fsl-community-bsp
     cd fsl-community-bsp
-    git config --global user.email "your_email@example.com"
-    git config --global user.name "yourname"
+    PATH=${PATH}:~/bin
     repo init -u https://github.com/Freescale/fsl-community-bsp-platform -b jethro

-## Add openrex support
+## Add openrex support - create manifest
     cd ~/fsl-community-bsp/
     mkdir -pv .repo/local_manifests/

+Copy and paste this into your Linux host machine

     cat > .repo/local_manifests/imx6openrex.xml << EOF
     <?xml version="1.0" encoding="UTF-8"?>
     <manifest>